Counselling & Psychotherapy

 -

+This is very common and completely okay.
 Working somatically is one of the options we have together, but I can also work with you from other approaches that don’t require you to “tune into the body”.

 If you are interested in somatic work, but it feels like a mysterious unknown, you can rest in knowing that somatic therapy doesn’t require you to instantly feel “in tune” with your body or sensations.
 We move at your pace, with full respect for your boundaries and your way of understanding yourself.

 If you’re neurodivergent, have sensory sensitivities, or have had negative experiences with body-based practices in the past, our work can be tailored to what does feel supportive and accessible for you.
-This might mean using more visual or verbal metaphors, structured approaches, or focusing on grounding and safety.